 Contact Us

-As we start year 11, it’s easy to think of exams as distant events—but they are now coming around quickly!
-This webpage is here to help students stay 'On Track' as they prepare for success in the summer.
+This webpage is here to help students stay 'On Track' as they prepare for success in their summer exams.

-The guidance on this website will provide you with all the information you will need to navigate your way through the exams and alleviate the worry.
+The guidance on this website will provide you with all the information you will need to navigate your way through the exam period.
 Please feel free to contact the school if you have any further questions or require support.
 Miss Kench and the Year 11 tutors are always at hand to offer guidance and support too.

 All students in Year 11 have access to the Seneca Premium package.